 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
 This reflected the relevant legislation.
-We looked at six staff recruitment records.
-These showed the practice followed their recruitment procedure.
+We looked at five staff recruitment records.
+These showed the practice followed their recruitment procedure in most cases.
+Some of the files we reviewed had documents missing, for example one file had a missing CV and interview notes and another file did not have references on file.
+Staff assured us that this was a filing issues.
+Shortly after the inspection the provider supplied us with the missing documents.